Hugging Face Repo Guide¶

 A public repository on Hugging Face with no license can be viewed and accessed by others, but unless the author associates a license, it is unclear what others are allowed to do with it legally.
 Adding an OSI license can help others feel comfortable building off your work!

-2. Add LICENSE.md to the repository.¶
+2. Add a license to the repository¶

-Once a license has been chosen (if not initialized with one), add the appropriate license label in the yaml
+Once a license has been chosen (if not initialized with one), add the appropriate license identifier in the yaml portion of the README (the web UI generates a dropdown of recommendations under "Edit dataset/model card", license identifiers).

 gitignore¶

-file is an important tool for maintaining a clean repository by ensuring that git will not track temp files of any and all your collaborators (no pesky pycache
+As with GitHub, the .gitignore file is an important tool for maintaining a clean repository by ensuring that git will not track temp files of any and all your collaborators (no pesky pycache or .DS_Store files floating around).

 The same options for GitHub are usable here, and if you or anyone on your team uses a Mac (or if you intend to encourage outside collaboration on this repo), add

-at the end of the.gitignore
+at the end of the .gitignore file.

 gitattributes¶

-file includes many binary file types, but you may need to add particular files if they get too large (eg., a large CSV, but do NOT store all CSV files with git LFS
+The .gitattributes file determines file patterns to be tracked by git LFS (Git Large File Storage).
+The preset gitattributes file includes many binary file types, but you may need to add particular files if they get too large (e.g., a large CSV, but do NOT store all CSV files with git LFS, just add the particular one or pattern).
+Pattern-matching can be done using *.
+You can either add the file (and appropriate pattern description) to the .gitattributes file, or add it in the command line:

-file as described below.
+Then add and commit the .gitattributes file as described below.

 Hugging Face Pull Requests With Local Edits¶